Skip to main content

 HeaderRequiredPurpose

-x-didnoThe user’s IXO DID (set by SDK; runtime also derives it from the UCAN).
+x-didnoThe user’s IXO DID (set by SDK; runtime derives the authenticated DID from the invocation/delegation regardless).
+Not used for authentication.

 x-matrix-access-tokennoFor clients that already have a Matrix session.